Life Insurance Basics 101, Insider Secrets That Save Lots of Cash & Hassle

 We can do this in person, over the phone or screen sharing on a computer.

-whatever your comfort level is.
 I have some clients who want the personal touch while others want nothing more than to get this whole process over as quickly as possible.
+It all depends on your comfort level!

 Electronic applications are becoming a mainstay of the insurance industry as we speak.
 The choice is yours.

-Don't forget - honestly is ALWAYS the best policy!
+AND Don't forget - honesty is ALWAYS the best policy!

 For example, if you fail to disclose that you’re an avid scuba diver and you die of a terminal illness, expect to have your claim denied.